 The Kite Runner by Khaled Hosseini

 12-year-old Amir has everything he could want in 1970s Afghanistan except one thing: a winning turn in the local kite fighting championship.
-But when his pure-hearted companion Hassan is brutally attacked, the aftereffects of Amir’s inaction follow him through adulthood and beyond.
-The Kite Runner contains many stories in one: a treatise on the beauty of pre-Soviet Afghanistan, an exploration of class exploitation, a heartbreaking coming-of-age tale, and a meditation on deciding whose story deserves to be told.
+But when his best friend Hassan is brutally attacked, the aftereffects of Amir’s inaction follow him through adulthood and beyond.
 Challenged for “promoting Islam,” Hosseini’s masterpiece paints a nuanced portrait of a region and a culture widely demonized by the western world.

 Year on the most challenged list: 2008, 2012, 2014, 2017